diablodale/dp.docs/docs/_max/tutorials/skeleton_joints.md

 Stand in front of the sensor and move your hand.

-Congratulations! :tada: You should now see the real-world x, y, z position of your hand in meters relative to the sensor.
+Congratulations! 🎉 You should now see the real-world x, y, z position of your hand in meters relative to the sensor.
 In the below picture, the hand is 0.26 meters to the left of the sensor, 0.37 meters above the sensor, and 1.15 meters in front of the sensor.
 ![Max patch with hand position]({{- site.baseurl -}}/assets/max/tutorials/skeleton_joints_2.png)